hiepau1231/stock/cline_docs/instruction.md

 - **Automated Testing**: Implement unit tests and integration tests to ensure code quality and reliability.
 - **Continuous Integration**: Set up CI pipelines to automate testing and deployment processes.

+### 7. Database Migration
+- **Initial Development**: Use SQLite for initial development and testing.
+- **Production Migration**: Plan for migration from SQLite to PostgreSQL before deployment to production.
+- **Data Integrity**: Ensure all data is properly transferred during the migration process.

 ## Appendices

 [To be added as needed]